tamius-han/ultrawidify/README.md

 ## Plans for the future

-~~1.
-Handle porting of extension settings between versions.
+1. ~~Handle porting of extension settings between versions.
 (Some people had some issues where extension broke until reinstalled, and corrupted settings seemed to be the problem.)~~ seems to work for me?
-2. Reintroduce gradual zoom on z and u and provide a way to 'scroll' the zoomed in video up/down left/right reintroduce settings page (rebindable keys, blacklist/whitelist management, some settings for automatic aspect ratio detection)
+2. Reintroduce gradual zoom on z and u and provide a way to 'scroll' the zoomed in video up/down left/right.
+3. reintroduce settings page (rebindable keys, blacklist/whitelist management, some settings for automatic aspect ratio detection)
-3. site-specific options for sites that require additional CSS classes or other hacks
+4. site-specific options for sites that require additional CSS classes or other hacks
-4. figure the best way to do GUI (injecting buttons into the player bar is not a good way.
+5. figure the best way to do GUI (injecting buttons into the player bar is not a good way.
 Been there, done that, each site has its own way and some appear to be impossible).
 Might get bumped to be released alongside #2
-~~5.
-Stretch mode, because some people are very salty and toxic about the fact that this extension is here to solve a problem that's different than the one they want.
+6. ~~Stretch mode, because some people are very salty and toxic about the fact that this extension is here to solve a problem that's different than the one they want.
 More salty than me rn.~~ done
-6. Improvements to automatic aspect ratio detection
+7. Improvements to automatic aspect ratio detection

 ## Changelog